 Documentation of Australian police and armed services personnel on overseas missions is often scattered and difficult to find.
-These briefing books brings the material together in a coherent and comprehensive manner.
+As a contribution towards informed debate on Australian defence and security policy, these briefing books aim to bring the available material together in a coherent and comprehensive manner.

 - Australia in Afghanistan

 - Australia in Iraq

 - Australian Bases Abroad